seud0nym/tch-gui-unhide/utilities/README.md

 When run with the -C option (which should be the only option), the scheduled job will be added if it does not already exist, or removed if it does exist in the schedule.
 By default, the backup will run every day at a random time between 2:00am and 5:00am.
 You can modify the schedule through the Management card in `tch-gui-unhide`, or by directly modifying the /etc/crontab/root file.

 ## mtd-restore
-Restores the MTD partitions from an attached USB device, that were backed up using `mtd-restore`.
+Restores MTD partitions from an attached USB device or SSHFS filesystem.
 Only changed partitions are restored.
 ```
-Usage: ./mtd-restore [partition]
+Usage: ./mtd-restore [options] [partition ...]

+Options:
+ -d directory   The name of the directory on the USB device or SSHFS filesystem.
+                  If not specified, defaults to: backups
+ -U             Download the latest version of $SCRIPT from GitHub
+                  Do NOT specify any other parameters or options if doing a version upgrade.
 Parameters:
- partition  the partition to restored.
-(Optional)
+ partition      One or more partitions to restored.
                   Specify either the device (e.g. "mtd2") or name (e.g. "rootfs_data")
- -U         Download the latest version of mtd-restore rom GitHub
+                  If not specified, defaults to VARIANT-mtd2-rootfs_data

 ```
 If no partition is specified for restore, ALL partitions that have been altered will be restored.